Sign members into apps via OAuth 2.0

 This option will only show up if you've configured a custom app with OAuth and you aren't using our WordPress plugin, since WordPress becomes your login application automatically when you've enabled the plugin.

 If you've set up automatic login for a custom app (let's call this App A) and a sign-in is initiated through a different OAuth application (we'll call this App B), Memberful will ignore App B's Redirect URL, and instead redirect to App A's Redirect URL, because it's the default login application.
-However, Memberful will append a redirect_to query parameter to the URL, so that App A can redirect to the desired URL after signing in.
+However, Memberful will append a redirect_to query parameter to the URL so that App A can redirect to the desired URL after signing in.

 Sign out